Lurkomorie/telegram-bot/SCENARIO_SELECTION_FIX.md

 2. Miniapp loads and displays persona gallery
 3. User selects a persona → miniapp fetches available scenarios
 4. User clicks "Select This Scenario" button
-5. Miniapp constructs deep link: `https://t.me/sexsplicit_companion_bot?start=persona_<ID>_h<HISTORY_ID>`
-6. Miniapp opens the deep link and closes itself
-7. User is redirected to the bot, which receives the `/start` command with parameters
-8. Bot parses the persona_id and history_id from the deep link
+5. Miniapp calls `/api/miniapp/select-scenario` with persona_id and history_id
-9. Bot checks if chat exists:
-   - If exists: Shows "Continue / Start New" options
+6. API endpoint:
+   - Validates authentication
+   - Checks if chat exists (returns error if it does)
-   - If not: Creates new chat with selected scenario
+   - Creates new chat in database
+   - Gets selected scenario (or random if none selected)
+   - Saves greeting messages to database
+   - **Sends greeting directly to user via bot.send_message()**
+7. Miniapp receives success response and closes
+8. User sees the greeting message appear in their Telegram chat
-10. User starts chatting with the selected persona and scenario
+9. User can immediately start chatting with the selected persona and scenario

+**No deep links, no command parsing, no redirect - just a direct API call that creates the chat and sends the message!**

 ## Testing